philzook58/philzook58.github.io/_posts/2024-05-14-hashing-modulo.md

 It is "wrong" though if there is some notion of equality the hash function does not respect.

 Consider for example `(4,8)` representing the fraction $\frac{4}{8}$.
-In our intended meaning this is "equal" to `(1,2)`, but if I use python's default hashing function, they will map to different integers
+In our intended meaning this is "equal" to `(1,2)` aka $\frac{1}{2}$ , but if I use python's default hashing function, they will map to different integers

 ```python
 print(hash((4,8))) # 2714140458487201590
 print(hash((1,2))) # -3550055125485641917
 ```

-More pragmatically, if I have some kind of AVL tree or red-black tree data structure representing a set or dictionary, the exact balancing is irrelevant.
-If I use an ordinary tree hashing algorithm, identical sets will map to different hashes, which is wrong.
-Sets are useful in all sorts of ways, but in particular I the application I find most interesting is to hash sets that correspond to contexts in a automated theorem prover context (egglog,datalog , other).
+More pragmatically, if I have some kind of AVL tree or red-black tree data structure representing a set or dictionary, the exact balancing is actually irrelevant internals.
+If I use an ordinary tree hashing algorithm on these, logically "identical" sets will map to different hashes, which is wrong.
+So what do you do?

+Sets are useful in all sorts of ways, but in particular I the application I find most interesting is to hash sets that correspond to contexts in a automated theorem prover context (egglog, datalog, other).

 Another example that I care about a lot is alpha invariant expressions.
 If the intended meaning of an expression is intended to be invariant to non-clashing renamings aka permutations of the variable labels.
 For example, `foo(X,Y,X) = foo(Z,W,Z) != foo(X,Y,Z)`.
 This shows up in theorem proving contexts.